Terms of Service

 8. Phone, Text and Mobile Communications.

-8.1 Consent to Autodialed Text Messages and Phone Calls This section 8.1 applies only to users in the United States.
-You consent to Rover communicating with you about the Rover Service by SMS, text message, email and other electronic means, including autodialed text messages and phone calls containing service information and/or marketing messages, even if your phone number is on the do-not-call list.
+8.1 Consent to Autodialed Text Messages This section 8.1 applies only to users in the United States.
+You consent to Rover communicating with you about the Rover Service by SMS, text message, email and other electronic means, including autodialed text messages containing service information and/or marketing messages, even if your phone number is on the do-not-call list.
 Your carrier's normal messaging, data and other rates and fees will apply to these communications.
-You are not required to provide this consent to receive marketing messages as a condition of purchasing anything or using the Rover Service, and you may opt-out of receiving these messages and calls at any time as described in our Privacy Statement (though you may continue to receive messages while Rover processes your request).
+You are not required to provide this consent to receive marketing messages as a condition of purchasing anything or using the Rover Service, and you may opt-out of receiving these messages at any time as described in our Privacy Statement (though you may continue to receive messages while Rover processes your request).

 8.2 Phone Number Changes.
 In the event you deactivate a mobile phone number provided to us, you agree to update your Rover account information promptly to ensure that messages are not sent to the person who acquires your old number.